-2024 Semester 2 UniSC Sunshine Coast UniSC Moreton Bay BLENDED LEARNING Most of your course is on campus but you may be able to do some components of this course online.
+2025 Semester 2 UniSC Sunshine Coast UniSC Moreton Bay BLENDED LEARNING You can do this course without coming onto campus, unless your program has specified a mandatory onsite requirement.
 Online ONLINE You can do this course without coming onto campus.

-Please go to usc.edu.au for up to date information on the teaching sessions and campuses where this course is usually offered.
+Please go to usc.edu. au for up to date information on the teaching sessions and campuses where this course is usually offered.